Showing posts with label B'la. Show all posts

 Why can't we just shut the door and only allow our dearest ones to enter?

 Then, the wake was really a wake, because it forced you to stay awake, even if your body was already crumbling for lack of sleep.
-I had to get along with some people, including the driver who told me pointblank in between gulped of Fundador, I should be ashamed of myself because at my age, I still don't have a house and a car, I should strive to have one!
-As if that is all that matters in the world.
-I told the foolish fellow those are not the things that I treasure most.
+I had to get along with some people, including the driver who told me pointblank in between gulps of Fundador, I should be ashamed of myself because at my age, I still don't have a house and a car, I should strive to have one!
+As if those were all that mattered in the world.
+[But maybe, he was right?!]
+I told the foolish fellow those were not the things that I treasure most.
 What I treasure most are things that people like him could not see.
-But the guy is so stupid to understand what I was saying.
-Except for some kindred souls, the two women friends, who offered me some beautiful verses to light up the dark moments of grief (and surprisingly, they belong to another religious sect but they only came to pay their respect), most of the people at the funeral really upset me.
-I was wondering why can't we just make the funeral a private affair?
-Why not shut the door and only allow those closed to us to enter?
+But the guy was so stupid to even understand a word of what I was saying.

 Friday, October 27, 2006